openprocurement/openprocurement.api/docs/source/complaints.rst

 Complaints Submission
 =====================

-If tender conditions are favoriting only one provider, or in any other viable case one can submit Tender Conditions Complaint.
+If tender conditions are favoriting only one provider, or in any other viable case, one can submit Tender Conditions Complaint.

 Tender Conditions Complaint Submission
 --------------------------------------